sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 - Send exit survey in Lattice
 - Schedule and complete an exit interview with the departing teammate

-On the teammates' final working day, the People Ops team will
+On the teammates' final working day, the People Ops team is responsible for:
 - Remove any mentions of the departing teammate from the handbook and replace their name with the updated contact name.
 - Remove the departing teammates' LinkedIn Recruiter License has been parked (if applicable)
 - Remove the departing teammates' department specific accounts: Process St account, Deel (if applicable), etc.